j-machacek/test/docs/algorithms/algorithms.md

 ---
 # Optimization algorithms

-Since the calibration of advanced fabric models is a major challenge, we have implemented interfaces to a variety of optimization algorithms from different libraries.
+Due to the many parameters of advanced constitutive models, their calibration is a major challenge.
+To address this, we have implemented interfaces to a variety of optimization algorithms from different libraries.

 {: .no_toc }
 {:toc}